crate/cratedb-guide/docs/feature/storage/index.md

   - Faster queries: Larger segments reduce index overhead and improve cache efficiency.
   - No downtime: Merging occurs transparently, allowing continuous ingestion and querying.

-  CrateDB uses Lucene's default TieredMergePolicy.
+  CrateDB uses Lucene's default TieredMergePolicy for automatically merging segments in the background.
 It merges segments of roughly equal size and controls the number of segments per "tier" to balance search performance with merge overhead.
 Lucene's [TieredMergePolicy] documentation explains in detail how CrateDB's underlying merge policy decides when to combine segments.

+  You can invoke segment merges manually by using the {ref}`OPTIMIZE TABLE <crate-reference:sql-optimize>` SQL command.
+  This achieves the best optimization, especially after heavy insert operations.
+  For example, after initially loading table data from another system.

 :Table refreshes: